denialpan/DoABarrelWall/README.md

-# Change
+# DoABarrelWall
-Cycle wallpapers when unlocking device.
-About as simple as that.
+Cycle through lockscreen and homescreen wallpapers with an "unlimited" set amount of images.